LifeofSwervo/Java/Data Structures using Java/Re-attempts and reviews/Lab 1.md

 - Instantiate a Numbers object that contains a 10 element array.
 Call the display method of the Numbers object.
 - Use the setValue method to assign values to the elements of the array that is encapsulated within the Numbers object.
 - Use the getValue method to return and display the first and last numbers in the array.
-- Use the getLength method to return and display the length (the number of elements) of the array.Call the display method to the Numbers object once again.
+- Use the getLength method to return and display the length (the number of elements) of the array.
+Call the display method to the Numbers object once again.
 - Clearly describe what you are doing when you call your main methods.
 Do not have anonymous data simple appear with no clue as to what it is.